 So, we have a 2005 Ford Mustang GT that's in practically showroom condition that I paid relatively little for that has a warranty, albeit brief, covering repairs and gap insurance.
 I've got my fingers and toes crossed but this looks like the beginning of a beautiful relationship.

 Turnupseed, a Navy veteran, said the setting sun at the time lent a "mirror effect" to the road and the color of Dean's car made seeing him harder still.
-He may not have even seen the stop sign some say he drove through.
-Even if he did, given the poor visibility, it is possible he could have stopped, proceeded through the intersection and not have seen Dean.
-He was not charged in any wrong doing and kept a low profile afterwards making a living as an electrical contractor.
+There was no stop sign at the intersection.
+He was not charged in any wrongdoing and kept a low profile afterwards making a living as an electrical contractor.
 He died of lung cancer at the age of 63 in 1995.

 Dean's fatal car crash occurred just under a month before the theatrical release of, arguably, the most famous of his three films, "Rebel Without a Cause".
 Seeing how large his legend became, it's hard to fathom he only made three movies; seems there were many more.